gibbslab/minval/README.md

 minval : an R package for MINimal VALidation of stoichiometric reactions
 ======
-The **MINVAL** package was designed as a tool to identify orphan metabolites and evaluate the mass and charge balance of stoichometric reactions. **MINVAL** also includes functions to write TSV and SBML models, extract all reactants, products, metabolite names and compartments from a metabolic reconstruction.
+The **MINVAL** package was designed as a tool to identify orphan metabolites and evaluate the mass and charge balance of stoichometric reactions. **MINVAL** also includes functions to write models in TSV and SBML formats, extract all reactants, products, metabolite names and compartments from a metabolic reconstruction.

 Install:
 --------